 Egil Paulsen works with installation, computer art and video.
-He has a Bachelor degree from National Academy of the Arts where he was enrolled under Department of Fine Art.
+He has a Bachelor degree from Bergen National Academy of the Arts where he was enrolled under Department of Fine Art.

 As a graduated Bachelor in computer science with a genuine interest in the subjects HCI and Accessibility, Egil has been involved in teaching, consulting and worked as an experience designer in many projects.
 Egil also works as a freelancer within visualization, illustration and system development.